Vicenza The Veneto, Italy Travel Guide

 Research your country's visa requirements.

-Book flights, especially for peak travel seasons.
+Book flights, especially during the busiest travel times seasons.

-Look up and book your main accommodation.
+Look up and secure your main accommodation.

-Explore travel insurance options and purchase a policy from World Nomads.
+Look into travel insurance options and purchase a policy from World Nomads.

-Finalize your itinerary and book major tours, like the Scrovegni Chapel.
+Finish your itinerary and book major tours, like the Scrovegni Chapel.

-Confirm all accommodation and flight bookings.
+Confirm all types of accommodation and flight bookings.

 Arrange for a local SIM, eSIM, or international roaming.